jerdog/devex-and-devops-success-revealHugo/content/_index.md

 - Streamline development processes and reduce setup time

 {{% note %}}
 The rise of platform engineering represents a paradigm shift **towards creating comprehensive, integrated environments that cater specifically to the needs of developers**.
 This movement focuses on **abstracting away the complexities of infrastructure and backend services**, allowing developers to concentrate on writing code and creating value.
 Platform engineering embodies the principles of DevEx by **ensuring that developers have access to robust, scalable, and easy-to-use platforms**.
-These platforms **streamline development processes, reduce setup time**, and allow for a focus on innovation rather than maintenance.
+These platforms **streamline development processes, reduce setup time**, and allow for a focus on innovation rather than maintenance, and removing a lot of developer toil.
 {{% /note %}}

 ---